Gideon-Foxo/Gideon-foxo/README.md

 Hewwo ^^ I am Gideon and you have stumbled into my github profile 👀

-You can find me Lurking in Yggdrasil Treehouse, Kettu's Lair, Displace or other places where I lurk 🕵
+You can find me Lurking in Yggdrasil Treehouse, Kettu's Lair, Logger's Lounge or other places where I lurk 🕵

 --------------------------------